-1. Show frame 4, and display the first GOES-7 4km Visible image centered on Washington DC.
+- Show frame 4, and display the first GOES-16 0.5km Visible image centered on Washington DC.
 Add a high resolution map.

-Type: SF 4;IMGDISP GV4.1 4 STA=DCA;MAP H

-2. Contour the divergence grid created in the previous lesson over the satellite image with a contour interval of 5 and graphics color level 3.
+Type: SF 4;IMGDISP ABI/CONUS.1 4 STA=DCA BAND=2 MAG=-8;MAP H - 2.
+Contour the divergence grid created in the previous lesson over the satellite image with a contour interval of 5 and graphics color level 3.
 Because the values of divergence are small, use the POWER keyword to scale the values.
 Make the convergence (negative divergence) areas dashed.
-Use NAV=C to use the navigation in the current frame.

-Type: GRDDISP TG.2 PARAM=DVG NAV=C CINT=5 COLOR=3 POWER=6 DASH=NEG

-3. Contour the temperature advection grid over the image using a contour interval of five degrees per sec scaled by 105.
-Make negative values (cold air advection) dashed.

-Type: GRDDISP TG.2 PARAM=TADV NAV=C CINT=5 POWER=5 DASH=NEG
+Use NAV=C to use the navigation in the current frame. - Type: GRDDISP TG.2 PARAM=DVG NAV=C CINT=5 COLOR=3 POWER=6 DASH=NEG - 3.
+Contour the temperature advection grid over the image using a contour interval of five degrees per sec scaled by 10\\5.
+Make negative values (cold air advection) dashed. - Type: GRDDISP TG.2 PARAM=TADV NAV=C CINT=5 POWER=5 DASH=NEG - 4.
+For the following exercises, you can use RTGRIDS/GFS to create a McIDAS grid, but grid availability changes, so we've created a reliable McIDAS Grid file to download from a FTP site to use for the following exercises.
+For this example, the GRID4002 file must be placed in the directory <local-path>/mcidas/data directory.
+(This will be the same directory where GRID4000 and GRID4001 from previous exercises have be written.)

+Download the file from ftp.ssec.wisc.edu.

+ftp ftp.ssec.wisc.edu login anonymous prompt binary cd pub/mug/Data/Grid get GRID4002

-4. Create a plot on frame 1 of the 12 hour 500 mb height forecast over the U.S. from the 12 UTC/93071 NGM model run in the local TG.1 dataset.
+5. Create a plot on frame 1 of the 24 hour 700 mb height forecast over the U.S. from the model run in the local TG.3 dataset.
 Use a label size of six pixels, a 60 m contour interval and label every other contour.
 Switch to the frame after plotting.
+Note: To create your own grid file from current data, run the command: GRDCOPY RTGRIDS/GFS TG.3 DAY=#Y TIME=0 FHOUR=0 6 12 24 GPRO=MERC NUM=ALL DEL=YES

-Type: GRDDISP TG.1 DAY=12/MAR/93 TIME=12 FHOUR=12 LEV=500 PARAM=Z MAP=USA PRO=MERC GRA=1 LSIZE=6 CINT=60 LINT=2 SF=YES
+Type: GRDDISP TG.3 FHOUR=24 LEV=700 PARAM=Z MAP=USA PRO=MERC GRA=1 LSIZE=6 CINT=60 LINT=2 SF=YES

-5. Overlay the 500 mb temperatures in degrees C in yellow.
+- 6. Overlay the 500 mb temperatures in degrees C in yellow.
 Dash the contours and use a label size of six pixels and a contour interval of 5.

-Type: GRDDISP TG.1 DAY=12/MAR/93 TIME=12 FHOUR=12 LEV=500 PARAM=T UNIT=C NAV=C LSIZE=6 COLOR=3 CINT=5 DASH=ALL

-6. Create a plot of wind barbs over the US at the 250 mb level using the 0 HR forecast from the TG.1 dataset (12 UTC/March 12, 1993).
+Type: GRDDISP TG.3 FHOUR=24 LEV=500 PARAM=T UNIT=C NAV=C LSIZE=6 COLOR=3 CINT=5 DASH=ALL - 7.
+Create a plot of wind barbs over the US at the 250 mb level using the TG.3 dataset.
 Draw the barbs in yellow with a size of 12 on frame 2 and show the frame after the plotting is complete.

-Type: GRDDISP TG.1 DAY=12/MAR/93 TIME=12 FHOUR=0 LEV=250 PARAM=WINDB MAP=USA LSIZE=12 COLOR=3 GRA=2 SF=YES

-Notice that the density of the grid points and the size of the wind barbs makes them overlap.
+Type: GRDDISP TG.3 FHOUR=24 LEV=250 PARAM=WINDB MAP=USA LSIZE=12 COLOR=3 GRA=2 SF=YES Notice that the density of the grid points and the size of the wind barbs makes them overlap.

-7. Erase the frame and redo the previous plot, this time plotting only every other grid point.

-Type: ERASE G;GRDDISP TG.1 DAY=12/MAR/93 TIME=12 FHOUR=0 LEV=250 PARAM=WINDB MAP=USA LSIZE=12 COLOR=3 PINT=2 2

-The PINT keyword can be used to declutter a dense grid plot.

-8. Erase frames 1-5.
-Create a sequence of the 0, 12, 24, 36, and 48 hour 500 mb height field over the US from the 12 UTC March 12, 1993 NGM model run.
+- 8. Erase the frame and redo the previous plot, this time plotting only every other grid point. - Type: ERASE G;GRDDISP TG.3 FHOUR=24 LEV=250 PARAM=WINDB MAP=USA LSIZE=12 COLOR=3 PINT=2 2 The PINT keyword can be used to declutter a dense grid plot. - 9.
+Erase frames 1-4.
+Create a sequence of the 0, 6, 12, and 24 hour 500 mb height field over the US from the 0Z GFS model run.